Algebraic number fields and the LLL algorithm: LLL algorithm

 \end{lemma}

-{\bf Proof:} Let $r$ be the number of reduction steps, and $s$ be the number of swap steps.
-Since the former adds, and the latter subtracts $1$ from $k$, and since the algorithm starts with $k = 2$ and finishes when $k = n+1$, therefore $r - s = n-1$, so $t = r + s = 2s + n-1$.
+\begin{proof} Let $N_r$ be the number of reduction steps, and $N_s$ be the number of swap steps.
+Since a reduction adds, and a swap subtracts $1$ from $k$, and since the algorithm starts with $k = 2$ and finishes when $k = n+1$, therefore $N_r - N_s = n-1$, so $N = N_r + N_s = 2N_s + n-1$, i.e.\ it is sufficient to estimate $N_s$.

 Let $D := d_1 d_2 \ldots d_n$, and let $D^{(s)}$ be the value of $D$ after $s$ swap steps.